D-Dursty/password-generator/README.md

 N/A

 ## Credits
-Built with so much frustration, confusion, and moments of understanding with amazing support by my friends, Tutors, and startercode credit to 2u bootcamp.
+Built with so much frustration, confusion, and moments of understanding with amazing support by my friends, Tutors, and startercode credit to 2u bootcamp, by Devon Durst, September 2022